mathiasandresen/uni-notes/docs/5-semester/MI/11-11-clustering.md

 When learning the probability distributions of the model, the variable $C$ is hidden

-* We cannot directly estimate the probabilites using frequency counts
+* $\leadsto$ we *cannot* directly estimate the probabilities using frequency counts

-* Instead we employ the EM Algorithm
+Instead we employ the **EM Algorithm**

 The *Expectation-maximization algorithm*

+* Combined with a naive Bayes classifier, it does soft clustering.

 The main idea: